top of page

 Search

-• Lori K Walters
+Lori K Walters

-When first asked what they really want, most parents will laugh and say things like an instruction manual, a kid who does what I ask them to do, a tidy kitchen, a teenager who doesn’t argue with every single thing I say… And then I ask them what would be possible if they had these things and what it would mean to them.
+When first asked what they really want, most parents will laugh and say things like an instruction manual, a kid who actually does what I ask them to do, a tidy kitchen, a teenager who doesn’t argue with every single thing I say… Then I ask them what would be possible if they had these things and what it would mean to them.
 What inevitably emerges is that they want to feel peace in their parenting.
-Peace in their parenting.
-Because, right now, they’re feeling anything but peace.
-They’re exhausted, defeated, doubtful, reactive and unresourceful.

 • Angie feels overwhelmed most of the time.
 There’s a constant buzz in her head about all the things coming at her and her whole body feels tense, especially her shoulders.
-She avoids asking her teenagers for help because it causes more hassles and she just ends up doing it herself.
+She avoids asking her teenagers for help because it always causes more hassles and she just ends up doing it herself.
 "I soldier on."

 • Kelly feels like a stranger with his kids.
 He doesn’t know what they’re doing most days; they only seem to come home to eat and sleep and they rarely talk with him.
 He describes a grey, hollow feeling in his gut, “like a one-way sign pointing to my failure as a parent.”
 He wrestles with anguish and guilt.

-• Jayden is deeply worried about their daughter (24), who is “going off the tracks.”
+• Jayden is deeply worried about their daughter, who is “going off the tracks.”
 They admit to imagining worst case scenarios but can’t seem to stop themself.
 “I have to do something to make sure she doesn’t end up in a life full of regrets.
 But everything I say makes her more hostile.
 I’m feeling desperate.”

 • Autumn is almost always angry, though she tries to keep it hidden.
 Her kids don’t do what they say they’ll do, don’t tell her the truth, and don’t care about their responsibilities or their futures.
 She’s irritated and exhausted and can’t imagine how she’s going to make it through.